OAI/OpenAPI-Specification/proposals/003_Clarify-Nullable.md

 * Since `type` is a constraint, JSON Schema's constraint-based processing model is fully applicable.
 Interactions between `type` and other constraining assertions and applicators are unambiguous, with each constraint having independent veto power.

 * It is now clear that `nullable: false`, whether explicit or by default, _does not_ prohibit null values.
 Consistent with JSON Schema, an empty object allows all values, including `null`.

+### Questions Answered

+Following are answers to the questions posed above, assuming the proposed clarification is adopted:

+#### If a schema specifies `nullable: true` and `enum: [1, 2, 3]`, does that schema allow null values?
+(See [#1900](https://github.com/OAI/OpenAPI-Specification/issues/1900).)

+No. The `nullable: true` assertion folds into the `type` assertion, which presumably specifies `integer` or `number`.

+While the modified `type` now allows `null`, the `enum` does not.
+Consistent with JSON schema, a value conforms to the schema only if it is valid against _all_ constraints.
+Any constraint, in this case `enum`, can cause a value to fail validation, even if that value meets all of the other constraints.

+#### Does an untyped schema (without a `type` keyword) allow null values by default?
+What effect, if any, does `nullable: true` have on an untyped schema?

+Yes, an untyped schema allows null values, in addition to all other types. `nullable: true` has no effect, because null values are already allowed.
+And `nullable: false` has no effect because it just leaves the `type` constraint unmodified.

+#### Can `allOf` be used to define a nullable subtype of non-nullable base schema?
+(See [#1368](https://github.com/OAI/OpenAPI-Specification/issues/1368).)

+No. Subtypes can add constraints, but not relax them.

+#### Can `allOf` be used to define a non-nullable subtype of nullable base schema?

+Yes.
+The subtype can specify a `type` without `nullable: true`, or can specify `not: {enum: [null]}`.

+#### What is the correct translation of a nullable schema from OpenAPI into an equivalent JSON Schema?

+A nullable type should translate into a type array with two string elements: the name of the type specified in the Schema Object, and `'null'`.

 ## Backwards compatibility